Business Analysis and Management

 I have spent many years in my career in the consulting industry where clients and project managers scrutinized project performance, budgets, schedules, billable hours, etc. I have helped with the project proposals, estimates, and guessing of “how to implement” and “how many hours”, etc. Frequent progress reports were also delivered to clients and project managers.
 My technical knowledge and proof reading skills have helped sales, marketing, and directors accurately draft and win proposals.

-The Structure Group (a consulting firm, now owned by Accenture) hired me for an estimated yearlong project to help their client Entergy transition their Generation assets, IT communications, into the MISO reliability and financial markets.
+A well-known energy consulting firm hired me for an estimated yearlong project to help their client (a large southern energy/utility company) transition their Generation assets, IT communications, into the Grid Operator reliability and financial markets.
 I was hired on to the implementation team and we inherited a multitude of high-level design documentation that lacked practical implementation direction.
 I helped redesign and shape the documentation to include actual IT data transition plans, what the server and database structures would like, and what existing and new data models were needed for the transition.
 My success was the creation of technical application diagrams outlining the energy management systems and future implementation strategies.
 I delivered diagrams and technical documentation on the modeling solutions for SCADA, generation, and ICCP applications.
 I also lead the team in another Business Analysis role to gather requirements, discuss, and design a custom software solution for handling backup dispatch instructions.

-Case Example: MISO Business Analysis “Model Issue Resolution” Project
+Case Example: Grid Operator Business Analysis “Model Issue Resolution” Project

-Some Highlights and Accomplishments of my MISO Business Analysis “Model Issue Resolution” Project
+Some Highlights and Accomplishments of my Business Analysis “Model Issue Resolution” Project

 - Proposed this process, interviewed engineers and management for improvement ideas, designed process diagrams

 - Implemented process and became lead coordinator; tracked issues until completion Over two years, the process became popular way for operators and engineers to report and address discrepancies in the power systems grid models (both network and SCADA)